tsps40642/Statistics_in_Data_Science/Statistics_in_data_science_github.md

 Statistics in Data Science
 ================

-# Points worth notcing & Correction of quizes
+# Before we start, remind yourself of the following poins

 Here I’ve listed some most important points to notice:
 1. NEVER ACCEPT H0